AMID Logo E-BAY Logo

 Procedure if Customs finds that international shipping goods are not marked or mismarked:

-1. Global shipping goods are detained;
+1. Global shipping goods are detained.

 2. Notice will be sent to the importer (CF28.
 Request for Information);

-5. With the sample, Customs will sign the NOTICE OF REDELIVERY CF4647 and officially release the international shipping goods.
+5. Customs will sign the NOTICE OF REDELIVERY CF4647 with the sample and officially release the international shipping goods.

 PENALTY: